 Name of Committee Work Done Issues Addressed Executive Acted on all matters delegated by the Board.
 Issued operational approvals within the scope of the Executive Committee's authority, as provided in the Company's By-Laws.
 Audit Implementation of the Company's Audit Committee Charter Compliance with the Audit Committee Charter.

-Nomination Prepared the final list of candidates for election at the annual meeting of stockholders Remuneration Reviewed compensation of directors and officers Determination of Industry Compensation and remuneration trends.
+Nomination Prepared the final list of candidates for election at the annual meeting of stockholders Qualification of Nominees and finalization of the list of candidates.
+Remuneration Reviewed compensation of directors and officers Determination of Industry Compensation and remuneration trends.